oksana93/tecforce/frontend/README.md

 yarn add react-router-dom
 ```

 To try it, delete all the code in `src/AppFormForm.js` and replace it with any of the examples on its website.
-The [Basic Example](https://reacttraining.com/react-router/web/example/basic) is a good place to get started.
+The [Basic Example](https://reacttraining.com/react-router/web/example/basic) is a good place to getCities started.

 Note that [you may need to configure your production server to support client-side routing](#serving-apps-with-client-side-routing) before deploying your app.